-Us humans are calculative creatures, like it or not, we do judge or rather gauge every element we come across.
-Same goes for Domain Names, while you may give a lot of impetus to the Domain Name itself, the Extension that attaches to it is also important.
+Us humans are calculative creatures; like it or not, we do judge or gauge every element we come across.
+The same goes for Domain Names.
+While you may give a lot of impetus to the Domain Name itself, the extension that attaches to it is also important.

 Note: For the sake of simplicity, I am going to refer to Domain Name Extensions as Extensions from hereon.

-There are a myriad of extensions out there, and some of the new ones are quite peculiar, however, here are two reasons why the .com extension is a great choice.
+There is a myriad of extensions out there, and some of the new ones are quite peculiar.
+However, here are two reasons why the .com extension is a great choice:

 The Global Image

-Although these extensions are great representations of the respective countries, they leave a rather local appeal to a global audience.
+Although these extensions are excellent representations of the respective countries, they leave a rather local appeal to a global audience.

-These country specific extensions are great for the educational/political/institutional websites as these are meant for a specific country’s population.
+These country-specific extensions are great for educational/political/institutional websites as these are meant for a specific country’s population.

-However, if you assign a similar extension to your blog, a user from another country might get a first impression that the blog is meant or rather focused for an audience of a specific country, or rather the reach is meant to be within the country, which we don’t want.
+However, if you assign a similar extension to your blog, a user from another country might get a first impression that the blog is meant or instead focused on an audience of a specific country, or rather the reach is intended to be within the country, which we don’t want.

-Since the advent of the internet, the ‘.com’ extension has been used extensively, so much so that in the late 90s, economists called the excessive speculated era of internet companies as the dotcom bubble.
-Hence, a majority of the audience out there assumes there is a .com extension attached to almost every domain name.
+Since the advent of the internet, the ‘.com’ extension has been used extensively, so much so that in the late 90s, economists called the excessively speculated era of internet companies the dot-com bubble.
+Hence, a majority of the audience assumes there is a .com extension attached to almost every domain name.

-There are new and exciting extensions out there such as ‘.website’, ‘.blog’, etc. While these sound unique, they add to the things a visitor needs to remember to reach your blog.
+There are new and exciting extensions, such as ‘.website,’ ‘.blog,’ etc. While these sound unique, they add to the things a visitor needs to remember to reach your blog.

-The Domain Name Registrars know that the ‘.com’ extension is the most sought after, and hence they do offer super cheap rates for other extensions, but don’t fall for it.
+The Domain Name Registrars know that the ‘.com’ extension is the most sought after; hence, they offer super cheap rates for other extensions but don’t fall for it.